gianni0907/Visual-Odometry/README.md

 ## Projective ICP
 Then I can start using the projective ICP machinery iteratively.
 At the *i-th* iteration of PICP the estimation of the pose of *camera(i)* in *camera(i+1)* frame is obtained.
-At the end of *i-th* PICP iteration:
+At the end of the *i-th* PICP iteration:
 - update the estimated robot pose (using the transformation expressing the camera pose in robot frame)
 - triangulate the points on images *(i)* and *(i+1)*, expressing them in *camera(i+1)* frame
 - merge the new triangulated points with the old ones, in order to use all of them for the next iteration.